kylerramsey/recipe-app/README.md

+# Delectable

 ## Project Summary

-Fully functioning Weather app that pulls from Spoonacular API.
+Fully functioning Recipe app that pulls from Spoonacular API.
 You have the ability to search by specific food, filter by category, and add favorites to your account.

 Each persons' favorites are tied to firebase/firestore and are available only to the person who is currently logged in.